Five Ways to Make Sure You’re the Safest Driver for Your Family

 There’s a lot you should do as the driver to keep everyone in the car safe, but there are things your passengers can do too.
 It’s a good idea to go over passenger safety tips with your family regularly.

 A few rules for the kids in the back seat include always wearing a seatbelt and staying calm while an adult is driving.
 You might also want to go over rules about throwing things or fighting with siblings.
 Discussing the consequences if they don’t follow the rules is a good idea too.
+There are always different family rules with student drivers.

 Always Leave a Little Early